-The tag is used to create a row in a table element.
+The tr tag is used to create a row in a table element.
 You can create as many rows as you wish.

 This row can contain one or more cells where each cell can contain data, information, or text that you wish to display in the table.
 These cells are created by using either the td or th tags.

-The closing tag is optional.
-However, it is recommended that it always be included.
-Also, tr tags should never appear inside of th, td, or other tr tags.
+The tr tag should never appear inside of a th, td, or other tr tags.